pop42/mac-setup/README.md

 If you have it synced from your earlier google accounts, you can just log into it.
 Otherwise, download it, install it and use it for your passwords.

+## Fonts

+Because you will be working with fonts all day long, it's a good idea to download a font you like.
+Because you will be writing code, you need a good mono-spaced font to work with.
+Lately I have been happy with [inconsolata](https://fonts.google.com/specimen/Inconsolata?selection.family=Inconsolata).
+I suggest downloading it, unzipping it and installing it.
+After you unzip it you install it by doubleclicking on the .ttf files and  clicking install.

 ## iTerm2

 You will spend a lot of time on the command-line... install a good one.
 I suggest [iTerm2](https://www.iterm2.com/).
 Download it, unpack it, then drag it into Applications.